SENTIMENT OCÉANIQUE FESTIVAL

 A FOUR-DAY FESTIVAL FOR THE OCEANS

-Exhibition – shows and concerts – science bar – workshops & experiments – iodine flavours
+Exhibition – shows and concerts – science bar – workshops & experiments – ocean flavours

 The event invites you to observe, to observe, listen to and understand underwater life, to immerse oneself in the long time of the oceans, to taste its flavors, to meditate with its energies, and to commit oneself to it, in the shared fervor of art and music.
 The program is supported by the artists and animated by a professional network of excellence in the field of art and ecology, in the continuity of the actions undertaken by COAL over the last 15 years.